AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-ecatsearch-viewer-about/c-html5-ecatsearch-viewer-customizingviewer/r-html5-ecatsearch-customize-favoritesview.md

  </tbody>
 </table>

-Example - to set up a Favorites view that is 100 pixels wide with a semi-transparent grey background.
+Example - to set up a Favorites view that is 100 pixels wide with a semi-transparent gray background.

 ```
 .s7ecatalogsearchviewer .s7favoritesview {